awsteiner/o2scl/doc/o2scl/sphinx/install.rst

 is configured with ``--disable-readline``, then the readline library is not used.

-FFTW support (``-lfftw3``): O₂scl contains a few functions which require FFTW support, and this can be included if ``--enable-fftw`` is passed to the configure script.

 OpenMP support (typically involves the ``-fopenmp`` compiler flag):
 O₂scl contains a few functions which use multiple threads for faster execution.
 This support can be included using the